Warren Forrest: Trial for the murder of Blake

-Forrest's trial began in early 1979, but a mistrial was declared after Forrest's attorney erroneously allowed a second dart gun unrelated to the case be submitted in as evidence.
-His defense team filed a motion for a change of venue from Clark County to Cowlitz County, arguing that the intense publicity surrounding the murders would prejudice the jurors against their client.
+Forrest's trial began in early 1979, but a mistrial was declared after Forrest's attorney erroneously allowed a second dart gun unrelated to the case to be submitted as evidence.
+Forrest's defense team filed a motion for a change of venue from Clark County to Cowlitz County, arguing that the publicity surrounding the murders would prejudice the jurors against their client.
 The motion was granted, and the trial resumed in April 1979 at a court in Cowlitz County.

 During the proceedings, Forrest pleaded not guilty, claiming that he had been on vacation to Long Beach with his wife and kids.
-His alibi was unexpectedly confirmed by his mother, who said he had been at home at the time when investigators supposed Blake had gotten into the van.
-However, her testimony was deemed unreliable, as prosecutors pointed out that she had originally told investigators that her son left the house in the early evening and did not return until the following morning.
-Forrest's wife Sharon also testified in his defense - although she admitted that their marriage had been rocky and that he sometimes suffered from blackouts, she insisted that he had been with her the entire time and never showed indication of being violent towards women.
+His alibi was confirmed by his mother, who said Forrest had been at home at the time when investigators supposed Blake had gotten into the van.
+However, prosecutors asserted that her testimony was unreliable, pointing out that she had originally told investigators that her son left the house in the early evening and did not return until the following morning.
+Forrest's wife Sharon also testified in his defense, although she admitted that their marriage had been rocky and that Forrest sometimes suffered from blackouts.
+Sharon insisted that Forrest had been with her the entire time and never showed any indication of being violent towards women.

-During the various court hearings, multiple witnesses testified against Forrest, stating that he had been seen with the victim at different times and was acquainted with her.
-Some of the witnesses' claims were questioned by the defense team, as two of them had given descriptions of the suspected killer's vehicle that did not match the one Forrest was using.
+Multiple witnesses testified against Forrest, stating that he had been seen with the victim at different times and was acquainted with her.
+Some of the witnesses' claims were questioned by the defense team, as two of the witnesses had given descriptions of the suspected killer's vehicle that did not match the one Forrest was using.

-At one court hearing, Forrest's surviving victims - Daria Wightman and Norma Countryman - took the stand and identified him as their assailant.
-The defendant himself had pleaded guilty to the kidnapping and attempted murder of Wightman, claiming that he had done so while suffering under the effects of his PTSD, but categorically refused to admit guilt in the murder of Blake and the kidnapping of Countryman.
-The prosecutor's office, in turn, insisted that he was guilty of all charges, as each crime matched his modus operandi.
-In the end, despite some conflicting evidence and inconsistent testimonies, Forrest was found guilty and sentenced to life imprisonment with a chance of parole.
+At one hearing, Forrest's surviving victims took the stand and identified him as their assailant.
+Forrest himself had pleaded guilty to the kidnapping and attempted murder of the 20-year-old woman, claiming that he had done so while under the effects of PTSD, but categorically refused to admit guilt in the murder of Blake and the kidnapping of the 15-year-old.
+The prosecutor's office, in turn, insisted that Forrest was guilty of all charges, as each crime matched his modus operandi.
+Forrest was ultimately found guilty and sentenced to life imprisonment with a chance of parole.

-Following his conviction, he was transferred to the Washington State Penitentiary in Walla Walla to serve out his life term.
+Following his conviction, he was transferred to the Washington State Penitentiary in Walla Walla.
 Forrest filed an appeal in early 1982, but it was denied in October of that year.
-He has since filed numerous parole applications over the years, all of which have been unsuccessful due to the fact he was suspected in other violent crimes.
+He has filed numerous parole applications over the years, which have been unsuccessful due to the fact he was a suspect in other violent crimes.